arashnm80/arashnm80.github.io/handbook/c'est-la-vie.md

 ### Life Factor
 The ultimate metric to evaluate worthiness of life is LF: Integral of pleasure minus pain through lifetime

+> In the end, it's not the years in my life that count.
+It's the life in my years.